joomengine/jcb-documentation/078-How-to-Add-a-Form-to-a-Site-View.md

 > [00:01:11](https://www.youtube.com/watch?v=UVICsD82oWk&t=00h01m11s)

 To access the edit area of your Site View, you need an **Edit Link**.
-This link is not auto-generated—you must add it manually.
+This link is not auto-generated-you must add it manually.

 **Steps:**